anastasiaclark/GEP662_Spring2018/syllabus.md

 The midterm quiz will be in-class and include material covered in lectures, assigned readings, and assignments.
 The quiz will be a combination of multiple choice questions and short write-in answers.

 ## Final Assignment
-The final assignment will be a Python script or program created by you and should be functioning properly by the last day of class.
-This assignment will be based on your individual interests and goals and you can choose yourself what tools / techniques / modules you want to use, but you are required to include at least **three** of the following in your script:
+The final assignment will be a Python script created by you and should be functioning properly by the last day of class.
+This assignment will be based on your individual interests and goals and you can choose yourself what packages/modules you want to use, but you are required to include at least **three** of the following components in your script:
 * Data munging and cleaning
 * Geocoding
-* Geoprocessing and table joins
+* Overlay operations and table joins
 * Linestrings or polygons creation from set of points/coordinates (not as a result of overlay operations)
 * Spatial Joins
-* Network analysis/routing
 * Raster Analysis
 * Maps and other vizualizations
 * more...

-Good documentation of the code and adhereing to the best programming practices will be highly regarded and will affect positively in the grading of your final assignment.
+Your analysis should reproducible and well-documneted.
+Adhereing to the best programming practices will be highly regarded and will affect positively in the grading of your final assignment.

 ## Weekly Schedule